zf2169/zf2169.github.io/_posts/2019-01-30-Machine-Learning-Algorithms-Summary-I.md

 ### 3.1 What are the basic concepts/ What problem does it solve?
 - **Ridge** is also a regularization method, which uses **L2 penalty** in linear regression to reduce overfitting.

-- Ridge can only regression coefficients to approach 0, but not exactly 0.
+- Ridge only regression coefficients to approach 0, but not exactly 0.

 ### 3.2 What are the assumptions?
 Same as linear regression

-### 3.3 What are the steps of the algorithm?
+### 3.3 What is the process of the algorithm?
 Similar to Lasso, Ridge uses L2 penalty (the sum of the squares of the coefficients) instead, that is, we try to find \$$ \hat{\theta} = \arg\min_{\theta} \frac{1}{n} \sum_{i=1}^n (y_i-\theta_0-x_i^T\theta)^2 + \lambda \sum_{j=1}^n \theta_j^2 $$

+$$\lambda$$ is the tuning parameter that decides how much we want to penalize the flexibility of the model.
+Therefore, selecting a good value of $$\lambda$$ is critical.

 ### 3.4 What is the cost function?
 \$$J(\theta)= \frac{1}{n} \sum_{i=1}^n (y_i-\theta_0-x_i^T\theta)^2 + \lambda \sum_{j=1}^n \theta_j^2$$